helidon-io/helidon/docs/se/tracing.md

 ### OpenTelemetry Tracing

 Helidon supports configuration of OpenTelemetry and OpenTelemetry tracing in two primary ways: using tracing or using telemetry.
-This page describes support for controlling OpenTelemetry tracing using the `tracing` config section and [`OpenTelemetryConfig` builder](/apidocs/io.helidon.tracing.providers.opentelemetry/io/helidon/tracing/providers/opentelemetry/OpenTelemetryTracerConfig.html).
+This page describes support for controlling OpenTelemetry tracing using the `tracing` config section and [`OpenTelemetryConfig` builder][opentelemetryconfig-builder].
 Users typically adopt this approach to ease migration from other tracing providers (such as Jaeger) to OpenTelemetry because the tracing settings supported for OpenTelemetry are very similar to those for Jaeger.

 That said, Helidon’s support for OpenTelemetry using *tracing* does not afford as much control as do the Helidon *telemetry* settings.
 For example, using OpenTelemetry `tracing` config you can choose either the OTLP gRPC span exporter or the OTLP HTTP one; additional span exporters are available only using the `telemetry` settings.

-The [telemetry doc page](../se/telemetry/open-telemetry.md) describes how to use the Helidon `telemetry` config section and the related builder to exert more control over OpenTelemetry and OpenTelemetry tracing behavior.
+The [telemetry doc page][telemetry-doc-page] describes how to use the Helidon `telemetry` config section and the related builder to exert more control over OpenTelemetry and OpenTelemetry tracing behavior.

 > [!NOTE]
 > If you provide settings under both `telemetry` and `tracing`, Helidon uses the `telemetry` settings.
 Specifying both does not confuse Helidon but it might confuse users.